The smallest chiral amino acid — and the one that chemists made in a lab before nature ever revealed it to them.

 Beta-Alanine: The Unusual Cousin

 There's a related compound worth knowing: beta-alanine.
 Unlike standard alanine (alpha-alanine), beta-alanine has its amino group on the second carbon rather than the first.
-It's the only naturally occurring beta-amino acid and doesn't get incorporated into proteins at all.
+It is the only naturally occurring beta-amino acid and is not incorporated into proteins.

 Interesting Facts